OSAA Rankings Frequently Asked Questions

 What are the Colley Ratings?

 This massive system of equations is solved using an augmented matrix filled with team's contest counts and countable records.
-The resulting solutions for the matrix are ratings for each team in the classification that measure the team's winning percentage against the strength of its opponents and the interactions of their opponents with all other teams within the same classification.
-This method effectively removes the effects of "padded" schedules and factors each team's performance compared to every other team within the same classification.
+The resulting solutions for the matrix are ratings for each team in the classification that measure the team's winning percentage against the strength of its opponents and the interactions of their opponents with all other teams within the same classification or one classification away.
+This method effectively removes the effects of "padded" schedules and factors each team's performance compared to every other team within the same classification or one classification away.

 What contests are counted in the Colley Rating?

-If a contest was to be normally included in the team's RPI calculation and the contest was between opponents within the same classification, then that contest will be counted in the Colley calculation.
+If a contest was to be normally included in the team's RPI calculation and the contest was between opponents within the same classification or one classification away, then that contest will be counted in the Colley calculation.
 Contests versus out-of-state opponents are not included.

 What is the Colley calculation?

 The Colley method of calculating team ratings is basically done by using a matrix to solve a massive system of linear equations.
-A matrix, M, is filled with a count of contests each team has played against every other team in the same classification.
+A matrix, M, is filled with a count of contests each team has played against every other team in the same classification or one classification away.
 A right-hand-side vector of win, loss, and tie records, B, is the solution of the matrix M multiplied by a ratings vector X.

 What factors are calculated in the Colley matrix equations?